Fibroids

 Cervical fibroids

 This is a separate entity and could be found without the involvement of the uterine body.
-Anterior cervical fibroids stretch the bladder and could cause urinary symptoms where as a large posterior one could press on the rectum.
+Anterior cervical fibroids stretch the bladder and can cause urinary symptoms where as a large posterior one may press on the rectum.

-Alternatively they could lead to cervical distortion with extreme displacement of the cervical canal which could interfere with sperm deposition and migration.
-They could also interfere with cervical dilatation and child birth.
+Alternatively they may lead to cervical distortion with extreme displacement of the cervical canal which may interfere with sperm deposition and migration.
+They can also interfere with cervical dilatation and child birth.

 Other important points